Little Airplane Productions: Cancelled projects

 The Wonder Pets! episode "Kalamazoo!" was intended to be a backdoor pilot for a spin-off series, centering on the character Ming-Ming and her brother Marvin.
 Selig pitched the spin-off to Nickelodeon after the final season of Wonder Pets! wrapped, but Nickelodeon did not pick up the spin-off or any additional episodes of the series.

 In 2008, Sesame Workshop hired Little Airplane to "produce a bible for a series in development," but the project did not materialize.

+In 2009, HIT Entertainment partnered with Little Airplane to develop and co-produce original series.
+Its first joint production, Billy Birthday Boy, which followed a young boy who saves birthday parties that go awry, was screened at MIPCOM Jr. in October 2011, though the series never ended up being materialized.

+In October 2010, Little Airplane Productions signed a partnership with British global production & distribution company FremantleMedia via its distribution arm FremantleMedia Enterprises through its kids & family unit to produce an untitled television series with the latter would globally distribute it; however no news of that series has materialized since.

 The Little Light Foundation

 In 2009, Little Airplane Productions created a non-profit initiative called "The Little Light Foundation".
 The Foundation's first project was The Olive Branch, a multimedia project about conflict resolution, tolerance and mutual respect.

 The Little Airplane Café

 In the summer of 2009, Little Airplane Productions launched the Little Airplane Café.
 Laurie Berkner opened the restaurant in July 2009.
 Her performance was broadcast live on SiriusXM.
 Guests included Jon Scieszka, Milkshake, and Suzi Shelton.